d4n3sh/thedaneshproject/content/posts/2007-03-13-ssh-tunneling-with-putty-linux.md

 **Source Port:** 1521
 **Destination:** 192.168.66.100:1521

-&#8220;Source port&#8221; is the port Putty will listen on for incoming connections.
+"Source port" is the port Putty will listen on for incoming connections.
-&#8220;Destination&#8221; is the destination port we are trying to access.
+"Destination" is the destination port we are trying to access.
 In this example the Oracle listener is listening on port 1521 for incoming traffic so we use that.
-&#8220;1521&#8221; is the standard Oracle listener port.
+"1521" is the standard Oracle listener port.

 [![putty3.png][8]][9]

 Remember to save the session in the session page.

-Open Putty and login to the Linux box &#8220;Pandora&#8221; and port forwarding should be up.
+Open Putty and login to the Linux box "Pandora" and port forwarding should be up.

 That's it, have fun.